 First, we recommend contacting the solicitor who is working on your case as they are often best placed to resolve the issue as quickly as possible.

-We always welcome feedback about our services, so to discuss this further please contact Chris with any positive or negative experiences, or to suggest any service improvements.
+We always welcome feedback about our services, so to discuss this further please contact Robert with any positive or negative experiences, or to suggest any service improvements.
 These will be passed on to the relevant team members and can be included within our training and mentoring programmes to help us continually improve our service to clients.

 Contacting the Legal Ombudsman about the handling of your case

 If you are still unsatisfied at this stage, you can also request the assistance of the Legal Ombudsman, which investigates complaints about service providers in a fair and independent way.